TRaSH-Guides/Guides/README.md

-### Here you will find a collection of tutorials/guides that I've made.
+### Here you will find a collection of Setup Guides, Tips and Scripts  that I've made/collected.

 Mainly for Sonarr/Radarr/Bazarr.
 Including what's related to it.